jhudsl/OTTR_Template/CONTRIBUTING.md

 The spell check results file will be saved to a file called `spell_check_results.tsv`.
 This file should not be pushed to the github repository (it is in the gitignore so this shouldn't happen).

+### URL Checking

+Github actions runs a check on all the URLs upon creating a pull request to the `main` branch.
+If it fails, you'll need to go the `Actions` tab of this repository, then find the Github `check_urls` job for the last commit you just pushed.
+Click on `check_urls` and the specific step of `Check URLs` to see a print out of the URLs tested.

 ## Bookdown Rendering

 As you modify the names of the chapters of your course and add more chapters (using the `.Rmd` files), you need to update the `_bookdown.yml` file accordingly.